rbrt-weiler/xmc-nbi-vlanlister-go/README.md

 ### Examples

-1. `VlanLister -host xmc.example.com -insecurehttps -basicauth -userid root -secret abc123 -includedown -outfile xmc-vlans.csv`
+1. `VlanLister -h xmc.example.com --insecurehttps --basicauth -u root -s abc123 --includedown --outfile xmc-vlans.csv`
    Connect to xmc.example.com as root using HTTP Basic Auth.
 Skip HTTPS certificate checking and include devices that are down.
 Write results to xmc-vlans.csv.
-1. `VlanLister -host xmc.example.com -basicauth -userid root -secret abc123 -outfile xmc-vlans.csv`
+2. `VlanLister -h xmc.example.com --basicauth -u root -s abc123 --outfile xmc-vlans.csv`
    Same as above, but with HTTPS certificate checking and without including down devices in the outfile.
-1. `VlanLister -host xmc.example.com -userid XMCOAuthID -secret 01234567-89ab-cdef-0123-456789abcdef -outfile xmc-vlans.csv -outfile xmc-vlans.xlsx`
+3. `VlanLister -h xmc.example.com -u XMCOAuthID -s 01234567-89ab-cdef-0123-456789abcdef --outfile xmc-vlans.csv --outfile xmc-vlans.xlsx`
    Connect to xmc.example.com using OAuth authentication and HTTPS certificate checking.
 Write the results to both xmc-vlans.csv (in CSV format) and xmc-vlans.xlsx (in Excel format).
 File type is determined by suffix in this case.
-1. `VlanLister -host xmc.example.com -userid XMCOAuthID -secret 01234567-89ab-cdef-0123-456789abcdef -outfile xlsx:xmc-vlans.archive`
+4. `VlanLister -h xmc.example.com -u XMCOAuthID -s 01234567-89ab-cdef-0123-456789abcdef --outfile xlsx:xmc-vlans.archive`
    Connect to xmc.example.com using OAuth authentication and HTTPS certificate checking.
 Write the results to xmc-vlans.archive in Excel format.
 File type is defined by prefix in this case.
-1. `VlanLister -host xmc.example.com -userid XMCOAuthID -secret 01234567-89ab-cdef-0123-456789abcdef -outfile stdout: 2>/dev/null`
+5. `VlanLister -h xmc.example.com -u XMCOAuthID -s 01234567-89ab-cdef-0123-456789abcdef --outfile stdout: 2>/dev/null`
    Connect to xmc.example.com using OAuth authentication and HTTPS certificate checking.
 Print the result to stdout in CSV format while surpressing all output to stderr.

 ## Authentication